pepe/specular/README.md

 Scenarios
 ---

-Scenarios are optional, however they are very useful when we need to split the spec into logical parts.
+Scenarios are optional, however they are very useful when we need to split a spec into logical parts.

 ```ruby
 Spine.task do